 - n) Locales

 - o) Folders

 - p) Item Filters

 - q) Folder Trees

 - r) Searches

 - s) Templates and Variants

 - t) Keywords (as stand alone Packages)

 - u) Contexts (as stand alone Packages)

 - v) Any content that is required to be installed on the target server.
 If you are installing to a production server, content should be limited to a few items, if any, and may include items necessary for building site navigation.
 Only include related content if necessary.

 - 5 Prepare the target server for archive installation.

 - a) Configure source server security components on the target server.
 These components include security providers, roles, role subjects, and the server ACL.

-- b) Configure target server DBMS connections if your applications reference a table outside the Rhythmyx repository.
+- b) Map target and server datasources if your applications reference non-Rhythmyx repository datasources.

 - c) Add any source server custom JAR files to the CLASSPATH of the target server.

 - d) Add any source server custom Request Handlers to the target server.

 - e) Add any source repository custom database objects other than table schemas to the target repository.
 NOTE: This step may require custom table schemas to be present on the target server.
 In this case, complete this step after installing the table schema archive.

 - f) If you are installing to a production server, alert content contributors that the production server will be unavailable during the time you have scheduled for archive installation and post-installation testing.

 - g) Alert Rhythmyx developers and administrators not to make changes on the target server, including the Rhythmyx Workbench, Server Administrator and browser interface during the time that you plan to create your archive.
 (If the target server is a staging or production server, development work should only involve elements that the Multi-Server Manager does not handle.)

 - 6 Install the archive.

 - a) Start the Multi-Server Manager.

 - b) Register the target server.

 - c) Install the archives in the order you created them in Step 2 and install any views (step iii, below).

-- i.
-Custom Elements
+- i) Custom Elements

-- ii.
-Table Schema and Table Data
+- ii) Table Schema and Table Data

-- iii.
-Any views used by the element types that follow.
+- iii) Any views used by the element types that follow.
 You cannot install views with the Multi-Server Manager, but must use a SQL script.

-- iv.
-Workflows
+- iv) Workflows

-- v.
-Content Types
+- v) Content Types

-- vi.
-Slots
+- vi) Slots

-- vii.
-Content Assemblers
+- vii) Content Assemblers

-- viii.
-Sites or Content Lists
+- viii) Sites or Content Lists

-- ix.
-Components
+- ix) Components

-- x.
-Communities
+- x) Communities

-- xi.
-Content Views
+- xi) Content Views

-- xii.
-Action Menus
+- xii) Action Menus

-- xiii.Relationship Definitions
+- xiii) Relationship Definitions

-- xiv.Locales
+- xiv) Locales

-- xv.
-Folders
+- xv) Folders

-- xvi.Content
+- xvi) Content

-- xvii.
-Keywords (as stand alone Packages)
+- xvii) Keywords (as stand alone Packages)

-- xviii.
-Contexts (as stand alone Packages)
+- xviii) Contexts (as stand alone Packages)

-- 7. Flush the server cache or restart the target server.
+- 7 Flush the server cache or restart the target server.

-- 8. Modify transition notifications for custom cc lists to notify the correct target server users.
+- 8 Modify transition notifications for custom cc lists to notify the correct target server users.

-- 9. Set up or modify Publisher information to reflect the target server's Publisher.
+- 9 Set up or modify Publisher information to reflect the target server's Publisher.

-- 10. Perform QA testing on the target server.
+- 10 Perform QA testing on the target server.